Veldhoven: Culture

 The yearly festival Cult en Tumult offers a varied program of art and culture in the broadest sense.

 Theatre De Schalm is near the City Centrum.

 The spoken language is Kempenlands (an East Brabantian dialect, which is very similar to colloquial Dutch).

 Town council

-The current town council of Veldhoven was elected at the Dutch 2018 local elections.
+The current town council of Veldhoven was elected at the 2022 local elections.

 Transport

 Eindhoven Airport is near Veldhoven, on the border with Eindhoven in Meerhoven, close to the A2 and A67 motorways.